-- Shoes of choice, but no slippers are allowed. - Socks/shoelaces must be school colors. - Same color for both socks, only solid color, striped or argyle. - Shoes must be worn at all times.
+- Shoes of choice, but no slippers are allowed.

+- Socks/shoelaces must be school colors.

+- Same color for both socks, only solid color, striped or argyle.

+- Shoes must be worn at all times.

+- Slippers are not permitted footwear

 PE/HEALTH & WELLNESS CLOTHING